Form: A many-stemmed shrub or small tree.

 Purchase a dwarf tree or shrub instead, or allow the plant to grow to its natural height.

 Pests: Aphids, powdery mildew.

 Uses: Summer ornamental.

-vegetation, and the tendency of some owners to lop off the top of the tree,
+not match native vegetation, and the tendency of some owners to lop off the top of the tree, giving it

 Do you have additional information or a different

 experience for this plant that you would like to share?

 Email firstname.lastname@example.org.
 All contributions